-For natural persons who are tax residents of France, dividends paid as of 1 January 2018 are subject, according to the choice made by the taxpayers every year, either to the single flat-rate tax set at 30%, or to the progressive income tax scale, to which are added the social security contributions on investment income at an overall rate of 17.2%.
+For natural persons who are tax residents of France, dividends paid as of 1 January 2021 are subject, according to the choice made by the taxpayers every year, either to the single flat-rate tax set at 30%, or to the progressive income tax scale, to which are added the social security contributions on investment income at an overall rate of 17.2%.

-To find out more about this new tax system, shareholders can consult the "Taxation of dividends paid as of 1 January 2018" info sheet available on the edf.fr website or visit impots.gouv.fr.
+To find out more about this new tax system, shareholders can consult the "Taxation of dividends - Updated on 1 January 2021" info sheet available on the edf.fr website or visit impots.gouv.fr.